How to Land a Data Science Internship: Your 2024 Guide

 5. Get a recommendation letter ready.
 Your application will likely require a letter of recommendation from a teacher or relevant individual who knows you well.
 Writing a recommendation letter can take some time, so ask your recommender at least three weeks before the deadline.

 6. Fine-tune your resume and cover letter.
 Tailor your cover letter and resume to each internship.
-Your cover letter and resume are your professional calling card, so make sure to proofread both before submitting them.
+Your cover letter and resume represent you professionally, so make sure to proofread both before submitting them.

 Read more: How to Write an Internship Cover Letter: 9 Tips (+ Examples)

-A data science internship can mark the beginning of a new career.
+A data science internship offers valuable hands-on experience that can enhance your career or help you decide which career path interests you most.
 To prepare for this next phase of your professional life, you might consider taking a relevant course online.

-While the University of Michigan’s Python for Everybody Specialization offers beginners a crash course in programming, IBM’s Data Science Professional Certificate equips course takers with career-relevant skills and experience.
+While the University of Michigan’s Python for Everybody Specialization offers beginners a crash course in programming, the IBM Data Science Professional Certificate can help you gain career-relevant skills and experience.

 Frequently asked questions (FAQ)